inf112-v21/Decidophobia/Deliverables/ManualTests.md

         * Tested if board loaded equally for both computers.
         * Tested if cards load and show on screen when dealt out.
         * Tested if cards are clickable and if they get sent when 5 cards are reached.
+        * Tested if card in hand gets sent to chosen-cards, when clicked and when chosen-cards gets clicked that they get put back in the hand.
         * Tested if playerTags (the icon showing each players robots status) show for all players.
         * Tested if boards (actually the boardCamera) is moveable by the mouse against the edges of the screen while holding right mousebutton.
         * Tested if the board can move off screen, it can only if you resize the screen.
         * Tested if scrolling zooms the board.
+        * Tested if cards and playerTags are visible for different screensizes by resizeing the window while playing.
     All of these tests passed.